Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Finally, the Hotel Madinat is an upscale hotel housed in a superbly restored 18th century mansion.
 It’s a mix of contemporary styling and Arab flourishes.
 The hotel has two terraces and a rooftop watch tower.

-It’s a 2 hour+ drive from Cordoba to Granada.
-If you want to break up the trip, the best and most direct stop is a hidden gem in Andalusia — Antequera.
+It’s a bit over a two-hour drive from Córdoba to Granada.
+If you want to break up the trip, the best and most direct stop is a hidden gem in Andalusia: Antequera.

-This adorable Spanish-Baroque town is fittingly dubbed the “Florence of Andalusia.”
-It’s also called the “heart” of Andalusia because it’s in the center of the province.
+This charming Spanish-Baroque town is known as the “Florence of Andalusia” and is also called the “heart” of Andalusia due to its central location in the province.

-If you’re day tripping, there’s a lot to do.
-Park your car on the outskirts of town and walk up Calle Don Infante.
+If you’re day-tripping, there’s plenty to do.
+Park your car on the outskirts of town and stroll up Calle Don Infante.

-Antequera boasts an impressive Moorish fortress-alcazaba, a lovely Renaissance church, and a stunning medieval and baroque historical core.
-You’ll have an eyeful of swoonful scenery.
+Antequera boasts an impressive Moorish fortress (Alcazaba), a beautiful Renaissance church, and a stunning medieval and baroque historical core.
+The town offers breathtaking scenery at every turn.

-Antequera’s greatest historic landmark, the ancient megaliths/dolmens, are outside the old town.
-You’ll see signs.
-The Bronze Age dolmens are among the oldest things on the planet.
-They are essentially Spain’s Stonehenge.
+Antequera’s greatest historic landmark, the ancient megaliths/dolmens, are located outside the old town, with signs guiding you there.
+These Bronze Age dolmens, often compared to Spain’s Stonehenge, are among the oldest structures on the planet.

 For more details and information, check out my guide to visiting the town of Antequera and guide to Antequera’s UNESCO dolmens.

 After a little over an hour drive from Antequera, you land in Granada.
-Aim for a late afternoon arrival so you can spend some time wandering through the grit and glitz of Granada.
+Aim for a late afternoon arrival so you can spend some time wandering through the grit and glitz of Granada at night.

 Granada will sweep you away with its authentic Spanish vibe and dazzling attractions.
-Lorded over by the Sierra Nevada Mountains, Granada is an absolutely beautiful ancient city with historic architecture.
+Overlooked by the Sierra Nevada Mountains, Granada is a stunning ancient city with rich historic architecture.

-Granada boasts many atmospheric neighborhoods, each with an earthy distinct character.
-It’s home to the mighty Alhambra, a Moroccan souk, a massive cathedral, flamenco music, and — perhaps best of all — free tapas.
+The city boasts many atmospheric neighborhoods, each with its own distinct character.
+It’s home to the majestic Alhambra, a Moroccan souk, a massive cathedral, flamenco music, and — perhaps best of all — free tapas.

 Day 7: Explore Granada

-Start day 7 of your 10 days in Spain at Granada’s marquis site, the UNESCO-listed Alhambra, the palace-fortress of Spain’s Moorish monarchs.
-It takes more than half a day to explore properly.
+Start day 7 of your 10-day trip to Spain with a visit to Granada’s crown jewel, the UNESCO-listed Alhambra, the palace-fortress of Spain’s Moorish monarchs.

-The first time slot is at 8:00 am.
-Grab some breakfast to fortify yourself at the nearby Restaurante Jardines Alberto.
-Or, eat in the city center before heading uphill.
+The first entry slot is at 8:00 am.
+To fuel up, grab breakfast at Restaurante Jardines Alberto near the entrance, or eat in the city center before heading uphill.

 When you’re done with the lavish palaces, spend an hour or so in the beautiful Generalife Gardens.